 After a fracture, your bone needs to rebuild.
 A healthy, well-balanced diet rich in key nutrients can help speed that up.

 You don't need to take supplements unless your doctor recommends it.
 They don't always work well.
 It's much better to get the nutrition you need from your plate, not from a pill.

 About half your bone's structure is made of this.
 When you have a fracture, your body needs it to build new bone for the repair.
 It also helps your body take in and use calcium, another key nutrient for healthy bones.

 Good sources: Meat, fish, milk, cheese, cottage cheese, yogurt, nuts, seeds, beans, soy products, and fortified cereals.

 This mineral also helps you build strong bones, so foods and drinks rich in it can help your bone fracture heal.
 Adults should get between 1,000 and 1,200 milligrams of calcium each day.
-Your doctor will tell if you need a calcium supplement, and what amount you should take if you do.
+Your doctor will tell you if you need a calcium supplement, and what amount you should take if you do.

 Good sources: Milk, yogurt, cheese, cottage cheese, broccoli, turnip or collard greens, kale, bok choy, soy, beans, canned tuna or salmon with bones, almond milk, and fortified cereals or juice.

 You get some vitamin D when sunlight hits your skin, so it can be a good idea to spend a short amount of time outdoors each day -- 15 minutes may be enough for a fair-skinned person.

 Vitamin D is found naturally in only a few foods like egg yolks and fatty fish, but manufacturers add it to other foods, like milk or orange juice.
 Adults should get at least 600 IU of vitamin D every day, and if you're over 70 you should get at least 800 IU.

 Good sources: Swordfish, salmon, cod liver oil, sardines, liver, fortified milk or yogurt, egg yolks, and fortified orange juice.